Footscray Wharf and Promenade Projects

 In 2018, the space underneath Hopkins Street Bridge in Footscray, was transformed into to a colourful recreational plaza featuring a towering climbing wall and exercise equipment.

-The climbing wall, which stands at 4 meters high, and plaza were designed in collaboration with the Victorian Climbing Club.
+The climbing wall, which stands at four metres high, and plaza were designed in collaboration with the Victorian Climbing Club.
 The space aims to encourage people to try out bouldering without requiring a harness and spend more time doing physical activity outdoors.

 The climbing grips on the wall are set in varying levels of difficulty, with the goal being to traverse the wall using just one colour route.
 This ensures the wall caters for the advanced climbing community in Melbourne’s inner west, as well as encouraging beginners to try it out.